What is Warhammer 40k?

 Warhammer 40k lore and universe

-The Imperium is at constant war with many other Warhammer 40k factions.
-The war-loving and innumerable Orks, upstart and technologically advanced T’au Empire, swarming hive fleets of the Tyranids, human-alien hybrids of the Genestealer cults, elfin and capricious Eldar and their sinister Drukhari siblings, and ancient, robotic Necrons, all contest mankind’s control over the stars.
+The Imperium is at constant war with countless alien species, referred to as the Xenos.
+The war-loving and innumerable Orks, upstart and technologically advanced T'au Empire, swarming hive fleets of the Tyranids, human-alien hybrids of the Genestealer cults, elfin and capricious Eldar and their sinister Drukhari siblings, and ancient, robotic Necrons, all contest mankind's control over the stars.

-Humanity’s greatest enemies are the Warhammer 40k Chaos factions.
-Chaos is one thing that makes Warhammer 40k totally different from any other sci-fi setting.
-The 40k universe contains a parallel dimension, called the Warp, made up of psychic energy.
+Humanity's greatest enemies are the Warhammer 40k Chaos factions.
+Chaos makes Warhammer 40k totally different from any other sci-fi setting - the 40k universe contains a parallel dimension, called the Warp, made up of psychic energy.
 The four Gods of Chaos, Nurgle, Tzeentch, Khorne, and Slaanesh, lurk in the Warp, eager to invade reality with their Daemon hordes.

 Despite the terrible danger the Warp poses, the Imperium depends on it.
 The only way to travel between star systems is to jump through the Warp, where the laws of time and distance do not apply.
 Bold Rogue Traders seek out new worlds onboard ancient vessels the size of cities, every journey fraught with peril.
 The only way to communicate between worlds is through psychic messages projected by astro-telepaths - but every 40k psyker is a potential conduit to the ruinous powers of the warp.